Parks & Trails

 The County’s Parks & Open Space Department is conducting a survey to acquire the community’s input for planning the new Mill Creek Park, which will be located at the northeast corner of Mill Creek Road and Highway 145 (opposite the Shell gas station).
 We request feedback on proposed uses and services for this new 1.09 acre site.

-County playground areas and equipment are closed in an effort to reduce the spread of coronavirus through high-touch surfaces.
+County playground areas are limited to 10 people at any one time, in an effort to reduce the spread of coronavirus through high-touch surfaces.
 Trails are still open, but please take high-touch surfaces like gates into consideration and take hand sanitizer or sanitizing wipes with you.
+All Public Health Orders must be followed.

 Please schedule group use by calling 970-369-5469 or 970-369-5472.
 Please pack out all trash and practice Leave No Trace principles.